TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- When hurt triggers of two or more players touch, they are pushed away opposite to their facing

 - Easily spawn loaded weapons or magazines
-	- For now, let instantation load them all by default
+	- For now, let instantiation load them all by default

 - Simplify workflow for creating new weapons?
 	- E.g. remove the need to specify finishing traces